Demo Reel 4:370:00/4:37

 Natural genre-hoppers, OE are equally adept at writing love songs as they are fringe fare.
 From the sci-fi homage space opera “Pale Blue Dot”, to the ballad of an ill-fated prostitute in the Deadwood-themed “The Gem”, to the psychedelic exploration spawned in “Spore”, the band is never limited to one style.

 October Ember formed in 2017 and launched their first self-titled EP that same year.
 Since then, they have been a staple in their local music scene of Columbus, OH - playing venues, restaurants, bars, house concerts, and outdoor festivals.
 They filmed a performance for the Emmy-award winning television show Broad & High after their 2019 Tiny Desk Contest video submission for the song “Waves” attracted the attention of the show's producers.
-With the release of a double-EP in 2020, their fan base has grown globally via streaming services to include listeners in Turkey, Brazil, Spain, Italy, Portugal, Israel, and Greece, to name but a few.
-In constant creative mode, 2021 will see a slew of new singles released on all major platforms.
+With the release of a double-EP in 2020, their fan base grew globally via streaming services to include listeners in Turkey, Brazil, Spain, Italy, Portugal, Israel, and Greece, to name but a few.
+In 2021, they released five new singles, and in response to the pandemic, turned their attention towards building a robust online international community on Twitch, streaming three times per week while continuing to perform a multitude of live shows.
+In constant creative mode, 2022 will see a slew of new singles released on all major platforms, new videos, more live gigs, and a continuation of their performances at Twitch.tv/octoberembermusic.